chimkens/portfolio/README.md

 Fullstack nano project 1

 This is a project for Udacity's Fullstack Nanodegree.
 It displays a personal portfolio on a basic web page.
+This is an excercise to learn HTML and CSS basics.

 Instructions to Run:
 1) clone the github repo